 Can Amazon Reduce Health Care Costs?

 Amazon has already become such a household name, innovating the shopping experience to the point where average Americans hardly need to leave their homes to find good deals or buy something new.
-And now, after the online giant announced a healthcare partnership with Berkshire Hathaway and JPMorgan Chase that is "free from profit making incentives and constraints" to offer employees quality health care at a reduced cost, many people hope that this type of plan could innovate the health industry to make good medical care affordable for everyone in the future.
+And now, after the online giant announced a healthcare partnership with Berkshire Hathaway and JPMorgan Chase that is "free from profit-making incentives and constraints" to offer employees quality health care at a reduced cost, many people hope that this type of plan could innovate the health industry to make good medical care affordable for everyone in the future.

-What Is the Amazon Partnership's Plan for Healthcare?
+Amazon Partnership's Plan for Healthcare

 Lowering health insurance costs can be possible on many levels.
 Looking closely at the health and health spending of employees and developing new ways to deliver services, or negotiate rates with medical providers, could serve as a model for larger scale improvements in healthcare for the country as a whole.
 Jeff Bezos, Amazon's CEO said, "Hard as it may be, reducing health care's burden on the economy while improving outcomes for employees and their families would be worth the effort".